 The name Venus has strong cultural gravity.
 It is the Roman goddess of love and beauty, the second planet from the sun, and one of the most recognized names in any language.
 That cultural weight makes it a popular choice for pet names, and parrots and cockatiels named Venus appear regularly on adoption sites, in Reddit threads, and in pet-name guides.
 At least one cockatoo naming resource explicitly lists Venus as a suggested name, and real adoption listings (for cockatiels and parrots specifically) use 'Venus' as the individual animal's name.

 There is also a taxonomy-adjacent confusion worth knowing about.
 The word 'veneris' crops up in Latin scientific names across biology, and 'Venus' appears in common names for non-bird organisms that share search space with bird queries.
 The Venus flytrap, venus girdle, and various Venus-genus mollusks all create false positives when you search for Venus in a broad biological context.
+ITIS also shows Cestum veneris with the English common name “venus girdle,” illustrating how “veneris/venus” epithets can create bird-search false positives blank" rel="noopener noreferrer">Venus flytrap, venus girdle.
 None of these are birds.

 Pop culture adds another layer.
 Individual birds in media, zoos, wildlife sanctuaries, and social media accounts often have given names, and Venus is a plausible choice for a striking or charismatic bird.
 If someone tells you they saw a bird called Venus, they most likely mean a pet or a named individual, not a species.